axsh/openvnet/docs/content/creating-virtual-networks/single-network-dhcp.md

 ### Create a simulated interface

-OpenVNet will simulate DHCP entirely in OpenFlow.
-Everything will be handled using flows in Open vSwitch.
+OpenVNet will simulate DHCP entirely using [flows](../jargon-dictionary#flow) in Open vSwitch.
 However, the machines attached to OpenVNet's virtual networks will still expect a DHCP server to exist with a certain IP address.
 Therefore we need to tell OpenVNet to create a simulated interface that will give off the illusion of a real DHCP server.

 ```
 vnctl interfaces add \